kjac/Kjac.SearchProvider.Elasticsearch/README.md

 The required Elasticsearch indexes are created automatically by the search provider.

-To simplify the usage of the search provider, indexes are created using [dynamic template mapping rules](https://www.elastic.co/docs/manage-data/data-store/mapping/dynamic-templates) to ensure that keyword fields automatically become facetable.
+To simplify the usage of the search provider, indexes are created using [dynamic template mapping rules](https://www.elastic.co/docs/manage-data/data-store/mapping/dynamic-templates) - among other things to ensure that keyword fields automatically become facetable.
 This, however, comes with a few tradeoffs:

 1. Slightly increased indexing time.
 2. Increased consumption of storage.